disappeerlabs/disappeer/readme.md

 * Messages: Peer Contacts

 ## GPG Tab
-You can access basic GPG key management under the GPG tab in the left sidebar.
+You can access basic GPG key management functionality under the GPG tab in the left sidebar.

 ### Home Directory